tstromberg/quietude/README.md

 ## FAQ

+### Why is this any different than using "Disable App" in Android Settings?

+The technique that quietude uses uninstalls the app from the user, so that it does not show up in the Apps list.
+This means you can't have a sudden change of heart while your bored, as re-enablivg an application requires plugging your phone back into a computer again and running `quietude` or `adb`.

 ### What about disabling installed Social Networking apps?

 I don't have any to test against, but feel free to send a pull request if you know the ID of any that ship with a phone.

 ### What phones will this work on?

-As far as I know, any phone where you can enable USB Debugging.
+As far as I know, any Android phone where the USB debugger is available.
 This should include all [Google Play supported devices](https://storage.googleapis.com/play_public/supported_devices.html).

 ### What about ordering in restaurants?